Unity-Technologies/com.unity.multiplayer.docs/releases/transport/transport-2-0-0.md

 - Updated to Collections 2.1.0-exp.1
 - `FragmentationPipelineStage.FragContext` was made internal as it is an internal implementation detail that serves no purpose being exposed publicly.
 - Multiple APIs were removed or made internal in `ReliableUtility` (more than is practical to list here).
 These were all internal implementation details that served no purpose being exposed publicly.
 The only remaining public APIs in `ReliableUtility` are those used to gather statistics from a reliable pipeline (as demonstrated in the Soaker sample).
-- All APIs except `Parameters` and `Context` in `SimulatorUtility` were made internal as they are implementation details that serve no purpose being exposed publicly.
+- All APIs except `Parameters` and `Context` in `SimulatorUtility` were made internal as they're implementation details that serve no purpose being exposed publicly.
 - It is no longer possible to configure the read timeout in the secure parameters as values other than the default (0) were never properly supported.
 - It is no longer possible to configure the handshake minimum/maximum timeouts in the secure parameters.
 These values are now derived from the `connectTimeoutMS` and `maxConnectAttempts` values configured with `NetworkSettings.WithNetworkConfigParameters`.
 - Hostnames in secure parameters are now `FixedString512Bytes` instead of `FixedString32Bytes`, allowing any possibly hostname to be used instead of only short ones.
 - `NetworkSendQueueHandle` was removed.
-It was not used for anything anymore (previously it was used for custom implementations of `INetworkInterface`).
+It wasn't used for anything anymore (previously it was used for custom implementations of `INetworkInterface`).
 - `NetworkInterfaceSendHandle` and `SendHandleFlags` were made internal.
 With the removal of `NetworkSendInterface`, these served no purpose anymore.
 - `INetworkInterface.Initialize` now receives a `ref packetPadding` parameter that can be increased to reserve space for headers.
 - `BaselibNetworkInterface` was renamed to `UDPNetworkInterface`.